sohjag/course-selling-app-frontend/README.md

 ## Try it out!

-To navigate to admin login/signup, go to ${website-address}/adminlogin or ${website-address}/adminsignup
+Main web-app deployed at https://course-selling-app-frontend.vercel.app/ .To navigate to admin login/signup, go to ${website-address}/adminlogin or ${website-address}/adminsignup

 - Admin account:
   username: test@email.com